hieu2010/ReliableMessaging/README.md

 ### Data Generation

 The class _DataGenerator.java_ is responsible for creating data periodically.
-Every 200ms a random row from a weather table (see Section Weather Data below) is taken and its content is saved into the MongoDB.
+Every 200ms a random row from a weather table (see Section Weather Data below) is taken, and the row's content is saved into the MongoDB.

+### Data Delivery

+The class _DeliveryTaskWrapper.java_ is a wrapper for a _DeliveryTask.java_, which represents a periodical attempt to send the sensor data to the cloud.
+The logic behind the delivery taks is the following:
+ * get data from the local MongoDB instance (max.
+100 entries)
+ * make an attempt to send the data (as a string) to the cloud in a HTTP POST request
+ * if succeeded, delete the data from the DB
+ * if failed, retry

 # FAQ